Surajv311/npm_package-getrstr/README.md

 ## Features

   * Generates a string of wide variety of characters from the library.
-  * The library includes chars, numebers, special symbols.
+  * The library includes chars, numbers, special symbols.
   * Useful to generate strong passwords.

 ## Quick Start